schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 - The meeting was recorded by Ruby Central, a practice consistent with other "maintainer sync" meetings, for the purpose of privately sharing with maintainers who could not be present.
 - André and Martin produced a list of thirteen developers who were invited.
 Five attend, and four speak: André (`indirect)`, Josef (`simi)`, Ellen (`duckinator)`, Martin (`martinemde)`.
 - Two of these five had access changed (`indirect` and `martinemde`).
-- Sam Giddens and Deivid Rodriguez did not attend.
+- Sam Giddins and Deivid Rodriguez did not attend.
 - These four developers make it clear that they reject a Ruby Central employee retaining any access to the [`github.com/rubygems`](http://github.com/rubygems) GitHub organization or enterprise.
 - They state their expectation that someone must gain administrative control via performing code contribution, and then, based on an internal selection criterion, only those who already have it will decide whose individual merit deserves administrative access to the `github.com/rubygems` organization or not.
 - They express that they’re unhappy that Ruby Central hired a new contractor instead of offering work to one of them.